 - I somewhat packed my almond flour.
 I thought I read somewhere that almond and coconut flours should be packed for best measuring, but my mommy brain is now reminding me that one should only pack it IF the recipe writer wrote it that way.
 Whoops.

-- We also discovered that the “shredded coconut” I use from Tropical Traditions is so finely shredded that it’s more like the consistency of glitter, whereas most shredded coconut is…well…shreds.
-(This is the brand Kelly uses – if you make a Vitacost order, click HERE to save $10 off your first oner.)
+- We also discovered that the coconut shreds I was using were so finely shredded that it’s more like the consistency of glitter, whereas most shredded coconut is…well…shreds.
+(This is the brand Kelly uses – if you make a Vitacost order, click HERE to save $10 off your first order.)

 Here’s a sweet photo I took of my coconut getting all static-y on the scoop – I finally get to use it!